 History of the Long Island Iced Tea

-Living in his community named “Long Island” in Kingsport, he created this boozy cocktail during times of prohibition.
-That also explains the name.
-The cocktail was supposed to look like a regular serve of Iced Tea and definitely not like a boozy afternoon drink.
+Living in his community named "Long Island" in Kingsport, he created this boozy cocktail during prohibition.
+The cocktail was supposed to look like a regular serve of Iced Tea and not like a boozy afternoon drink, hence the name.

 - 4 oz.
 Cola